isc-projects/stork/doc/install.rst

 in the `PostgreSQL documentation
 <https://www.postgresql.org/docs/14/ssl-tcp.html>`_.

-``Stork Server`` supports secure communications with the database.
+The Stork server supports secure communications with the database.
 The following configuration settings in the ``server.env`` file enable and configure communication encryption with the database server.
 They correspond with the SSL settings provided by ``libpq`` - the native PostgreSQL client library written in C: